Choosing a Murphy Bed

 Clever home design lovers often take their Murphy beds to the next level, combining high-function and high-design by adding custom upgrades, such as LED lighting or chalkboard paint, to make the wall beds that much more a part of their personal aesthetic.

-When you buy your own Murphy bed, you can give another look to its pre-made finish to make it a worthy addition to your guest room.
+When you buy your own Murphy bed, you can give another look at its pre-made finish to make it a worthy addition to your guest room.
 Before you can install it, you need to have enough wall space, measure the floor space, and follow instructions from the Murphy bed manufacturers to secure the bed’s attachment.

 The makers also offer unfinished Lori’s Murphy Beds, which are crafted from 100 percent cabinet-grade poplar plywood that can be painted or stained to the color that your heart desires.